A Comprehensive Review of the Video-to-Text Problem: Abstract

 \section{Abstract}

-Research in the area of Vision and Language encompasses challenging topics that seek to connect visual and textual information.
-The video-to-text problem is one of these topics, in which the goal is to connect an input video with its textual description.
-This connection can be mainly made by retrieving the most significant descriptions from a corpus or generating a new one given a context video.
+Research in the Vision and Language area encompasses challenging topics that seek to connect visual and textual information.
+When the visual information is related to videos, this takes us into Video-Text Research, which includes several challenging tasks such as video question answering, video summarization with natural language, and video-to-text and text-to-video conversion.
+This paper reviews the video-to-text problem, in which the goal is to associate an input video with its textual description.
+This association can be mainly made by retrieving the most relevant descriptions from a corpus or generating a new one given a context video.
 These two ways represent essential tasks for Computer Vision and Natural Language Processing communities, called \textit{text retrieval from video task} and \textit{video captioning/description task}.
 These two tasks are substantially more complex than predicting or retrieving a single sentence from an image.
 The spatiotemporal information present in videos introduces diversity and complexity regarding the visual content and the structure of associated language descriptions.
 This review categorizes and describes the state-of-the-art techniques for the video-to-text problem.
 It covers the main video-to-text methods and the ways to evaluate their performance.
-We analyze how the most reported benchmark datasets have been created, showing their drawbacks and strengths for the problem requirements.
-We also show the impressive progress that researchers have made on each dataset, and we analyze why, despite this progress, the video-to-text conversion is still unsolved.
-State-of-the-art techniques are still a long way from achieving human-like performance in generating or retrieving video descriptions.
-We cover several significant challenges in the field and discuss future research directions. \keywords{Vision-and-Language \and Video-to-text \and Video captioning \and Video description retrieval \and Matching-and-ranking \and Deep learning \and Joint multi-modal embedding \and Visual-semantic embedding \and Visual-syntactic embedding}
+We analyze twenty-six benchmark datasets, showing their drawbacks and strengths for the problem requirements.
+We also show the progress that researchers have made on each dataset, we cover the challenges in the field, and we discuss future research directions. \keywords{Vision-and-Language \and Video-to-text \and Video captioning \and Video description retrieval \and Matching-and-ranking \and Deep learning \and Joint multi-modal embedding \and Visual-semantic embedding \and Visual-syntactic embedding}